ML Filter colours

-ML Filter 400 - Lightly tinted lens that is comfortable and relaxing for most people.
+ML Filter 400 - Lightly tinted yellow lens that is comfortable and relaxing for most people.
 Absorbs some of the shortwave blue light.
-Colour: Light yellow.

-ML Filter C1 - Allows parts of the blue light transmits to maintain a natural color perception.
+ML Filter C1 - Yellow lens that allows parts of the blue light transmits to maintain a natural color perception.
 Absorbs 80% of the harmful shortwave blue light.
-Colour: Yellow.

-ML Filter 450 - Absorbs all of the harmful shortwave blue light.
-Colour: Lemon.
+ML Filter 450 - Lemon coloured lens that absorbs all of the harmful shortwave blue light.

-ML Filter 500 - Allows a small part of the blue light transmit to have some color perception.
+ML Filter 500 - Yellow lens that allows a small part of the blue light transmit to have some color perception.
 Absorbs 95% of all blue light.
-Colour: Yellow.

-ML Filter 511 - Orange lens.
-Absorbs all blue light.
-Colour: Orange.
+ML Filter 511 - Orange lens that absorbs all blue light.

-ML Filter 527 - Absorbs all the blue light and some parts of the green light.
-Colour: Dark orange.
+ML Filter 527 - Dark orange lens that absorbs all the blue light and some parts of the green light.

 ML Filter for people with impaired vision